Tealium Privacy Statement

 You may file a complaint concerning Tealium’s processing of your Personal Data.
 We will take steps to remedy issues arising out of our alleged failure to comply with the Privacy Shield Principles.
 You may contact us as specified in the Grievance procedure in section 2.11 below about complaints regarding our Personal Data practices.

-If your complaint regarding Personal Data cannot be resolved through our internal processes, we will cooperate with the Swiss Federal Data Protection and Information Commissioner (FDPIC) or a panel of EU data protection authorities established pursuant to the Privacy Shield to address your complaints and provide you with appropriate recourse free of charge.
+If your complaint regarding Personal Data cannot be resolved through our internal processes, we will cooperate with the Swiss Federal Data Protection and Information Commissioner (FDPIC), the Information Commissioner’s Office in the UK, or a panel of EU data protection authorities established pursuant to the Privacy Shield to address your complaints and provide you with appropriate recourse free of charge.
 We are also subject to the investigatory and enforcement powers of the U.S. Federal Trade Commission.

-If we decide to process Personal Data for purposes other than those contained in this policy, affected Customers and Site Visitors will receive a notice detailing:
+If we decide to process Personal Data for purposes other than those contained in this Privacy Statement, affected Customers and Site Visitors will receive a notice detailing:

-f. the right to file a complaint with the Swiss Federal Data Protection and Information Commissioner (FDPIC) or a Data Protection Authority;
+- the right to file a complaint with the Swiss Federal Data Protection and Information Commissioner (FDPIC), the Information Commissioner’s Office in the UK or a Data Protection Authority;

 Such notices will be clear, conspicuous, and readily available to affected Customers and Site Visitors.
 A notice will require an unambiguous, affirmative, opt-in consent to the particular use or processing of the Customer’s or Site Visitor’s Personal Data.